grammers/ros-arrowhead-f-adapter/ros_publisher/README.md

 And install [ROS](http://wiki.ros.org/ROS/Installation) in development is Meloic Morenia used.

 ## Build
-You have to the Arrowhead provider and ROS client separately.
+You have to the Arrowhead subscriber and ROS publisher separately.

 ### Build Arrowhead provider
-Navigate to the ProviderExampel folder and run
+Navigate to the subscriberExampel folder and run
 ```
 make
 ```